wp-plugins/constant-contact-forms-by-mailmunch/readme.txt

 7. Another Constant Contact connected example from a user site

 == Changelog ==

+= 2.0.0 =
+* Brand new version with better user experience and stability improvements

 = 1.0.1 =
 * The first version of Constant Contact Forms WordPress plugin by MailMunch